hfndb/tools/programs/notifications/readme.md

 # Notifications

-Tiny application to show system notifications as a modal dialog or popups from the system tray:
+Tiny program to show system notifications as a modal dialog or popups from the system tray:
 - Birthdays, once a year
 - Once a day notifications like alarm signals or reminders